 - 1982 – Owen Heggs is first Black lawyer elevated to the partnership (chaired the Minority Recruiting Task Force).

-- 1987 – Dick Pogue creates the Minority Hiring Committee; Robert Duncan is Inaugural chair, followed by Owen Heggs.
-Owen dies in 1993 and Charles James takes over as chair.
+- 1987 – Dick Pogue creates the Minority Hiring Committee; Robert Duncan is inaugural chair, followed by Owen Heggs.

 - 1987 – Yvonne Burke, first Black woman partner, joins Los Angeles Office.

-- 1989 – Patricia Villareal becomes Firm's first Hispanic Partner
+- 1989 – Patricia Villareal named Firm's first Hispanic Partner

-- 1993 – Sydney McDole is the first woman to serve on advisory committee and appointed to lead New Lawyers Group.
+- 1993 – Sydney McDole is the first woman to serve on Advisory Committee and appointed to lead the New Lawyers Group.

-- 1994 – Mary Ellen Powers is first woman to be Firmwide Administrative Partner.
+- 1994 – Mary Ellen Powers is first woman appointed Firmwide Administrative Partner.

 - 2000 – Jones Day welcomes 100th female partner.

-- 2001 – Jones Day offers domestic partner benefits to all lawyers and staff.
+- 2001 – Jones Day extends domestic partner benefits to all lawyers and staff.

-- 2002 – Barbara Mok becomes first woman Partner-in-Charge (Hong Kong); Mary Ellen Powers named Washington Office Partner-in-Charge in 2003.
+- 2003 – Mary Ellen Powers named Washington Office Partner-in-Charge.

-- 2008 – Kevyn Orr is appointed Chair of Firmwide Diversity Committee.
-Kevyn is instrumental in increasing the recruitment of diverse lawyers.
+- 2008 – Kevyn Orr is appointed Chair of Firmwide Diversity Committee, and Kevyn is instrumental in increasing the recruitment of diverse lawyers.

-- 2009 – Jones Day is one of the Founding Members of the Leadership Council on Legal Diversity (LCLD).
+- 2009 – Jones Day is Founding Member of the Leadership Council on Legal Diversity (LCLD).

 - 2010 – Firmwide Diversity Coordinator hired.

-- 2010 – Jones Day joins Sponsors for Educational Opportunity (SEO) as a pipeline effort to increase the number of diverse lawyers joining the Firm.
-Eleven U.S. offices now participate, welcoming students the summer before they start law school.
+- 2010 – Jones Day joins Sponsors for Educational Opportunity (SEO), a pipeline effort to increase the number of diverse lawyers joining the Firm.
+Eleven U.S. offices now participate, welcoming students the summer prior to law school.
 It is our most successful pipeline program, with 35% of SEOs becoming associates in the Firm.

-- 2012 – The Firm becomes a sponsor of Lambda Legal with the leadership of Curt Kirschner.
-It’s a sponsorship we continue to this day, in addition to supporting other LGBT organizations and pro bono matters.
+- 2012 – The Firm sponsored Lambda Legal under the leadership of Curt Kirschner.
+The sponsorship continues to this day, in addition to the Firm's support of other LGBT organizations and pro bono matters.

 - 2013 – Carter DeLorme appointed Chair of Firmwide Diversity Committee.

 - 2014 – LGBT partners gather for the first time at the Firm's Partnership Retreat.
-About 8 to 10 people met in the bar of an adjacent hotel and began discussing a potential pro bono project; thus, the Guide to Same Sex Legal Relationships was born.
-This Firmwide project involved more than 80 lawyers documenting the same sex marriage laws of every country and territory in the world.
-It was a huge undertaking with the full support of Managing Partner Stephen J. Brogan.
+Several people met and discussed a potential pro bono project, eventually leading to the production of the Guide to Same Sex Legal Relationships.
+This Firmwide project involved more than 80 lawyers documenting the same-sex marriage laws of every country and territory in the world.

 - 2015 – Yvette McGee Brown appointed Partner-in-Charge, Diversity, Inclusion and Advancement.

-- 2015 – Jones Day receives the first ever Chambers Diversity award for the Guide to Same Sex Legal Relationships.
-This was followed by the American Bar Association’s Pro Bono Award of the Year.
+- 2015 – Jones Day receives the first-ever Chambers Diversity Award for the Guide to Same Sex Legal Relationships, followed by the American Bar Association’s Pro Bono Award.

 - 2017 – Jones Day hosts first Annual 1L Diversity Conference: Perspectives and Pathways.

-- 2019 – Hispanic Lawyers Affinity Group forms.
+- 2019 – Hispanic Lawyers Affinity Group formed.

-- 2019 – Jones Day celebrates the 100th anniversary of Congress approving women’s suffrage and the 100th anniversary of the removal of disability in the United Kingdom, which allowed women to practice law.
-The Firm holds a Firmwide reception with remarks from Yvette McGee Brown in Atlanta, Lizanne Thomas in New York, and the Managing Partner in London.
+- 2019 – Jones Day celebrates the 100th anniversary of women’s suffrage and the 100th anniversary of the removal of disability in the United Kingdom, which allowed women to practice law.
+A Firmwide reception then-featured remarks from Yvette McGee Brown in Atlanta, Lizanne Thomas in New York, and Managing Partner Stephen J. Brogan in London.

-- 2020 – Firm launches Constitutional Policing and Reform Taskforce, co-chaired by Kevyn Orr, Yvette McGee Brown, and Judge Ann Claire Williams (ret.), to provide legal support to improve constitutional policing and police reform.
+- 2020 – Firm launched Constitutional Policing and Reform Taskforce, co-chaired by Kevyn Orr, Yvette McGee Brown, and Hon.
+Ann Claire Williams (ret.), providing legal support to police reform initiatives.